HTTP Server CLI — Authentication

 ## Demo project

-The repository includes working examples in `projects/Demo-HTTP_Server_CLI`:
+The repository includes working examples in `projects/Demo/HTTP_Server_CLI`:

 - `router/routes/Authentication.routes.php`

-Enable that SAPI in `Demo-HTTP_Server_CLI.project.php`, start the demo server, then open `GET /auth` to see runnable commands for Bearer, JWT, and Basic routes.
+Add `'Authentication'` to `router/router.index.php`, start the demo server, then open `GET /auth` to see runnable commands for Bearer, JWT, and Basic routes.